tylerpace/puppet-ohmyfish/README.md

 # puppet-ohmyfish

 This module installs the [Fish](http://www.fishshell.com) shell and the [Oh My Fish!](https://github.com/bpinto/oh-my-fish) framework via [Puppet](http://puppetlabs.com/).
-The module supports basic management of oh-my-fish including the installation of themes and plugins.
+The module supports basic management of Fish and oh-my-fish including the installation of themes and plugins.

 ## Usage